mfthomps/Labtainers/README.md

 The installation script and the update-designer.sh script set environment variables, so you may want to logout/login, or start a new bash shell before using Labtainers the first time.
+January 7, 2019
+- Fix gdblesson automated assessment to at least be operational.

 December 29, 2018
 - Fix routing-basics2, same issues as routing-basics, plus an incorret ip address in the gateway resolv.conf